 These Rice Krispies are made like the original treat, but they are more fun.
 They have chunks of cake and frosting mixed in with the cereal.

-And if that isn’t enough, you will also find mini marshmallows and colorful jimmies hidden in there too.
+And if that isn’t enough, you will also find mini marshmallows and colorful jimmies hidden in the dessert too.
 If you want to get really fancy, dip them in white chocolate and sprinkle more jimmies on.

 Why You Will Keep Coming Back to This Recipe